rsdoiel/rsdoiel.github.io/blog/2016/05/30/amp-cards-and-open-graph.md

 Because these approaches boil down to content assembly the adoption risk is low.
 If your audience views Twitter, Facebook or Google search results then it is probably worth doing.
-All allow you to continue to publish your own content and own your URLs as opposed to being a tenent on one or another platform.
+All allow you to continue to publish your own content and own your URLs as opposed to being a tenant on one or another platform.
 That benefits the open web.